 Tennessee perhaps famous for its whiskey, but you must check the Amber Falls Winery inside the Opry Mills Mall for wine tasting with out travel to its vineyard in Hampshire.

-Perhaps the most popular area in the neighborhood is the part that is located around Opryland.
+Perhaps the most popular area in the area is the part that is located around Opryland.
 For starters, it is the current home of the legendary Grand Ole Opry, a weekly country music stage concert radio show.

 Fans of the genre descend on the area each week, hoping for the chance to see a performance or catch a glimpse of their favorite artist in the flesh.